Walter Riml: Life

 Born in Innsbruck, the 2.05 m tall Tyrolean at first was trained as a carpenter and an interior designer.
 As a passionate sportsman and skier he contacted the Mountain film-pioneer Arnold Fanck who made a film in the Tyrolean area of Arlberg in 1927.
 Fanck engaged him as a grip for the silent movie The Great Leap where Walter Riml appeared also in some short scenes.
 Fanck loved the artistic and humorous side of Walter Riml's talents and so he played a major role in Fanck's famous film The White Ecstasy (1931).
 Together with other already famous actors like Leni Riefenstahl, Hannes Schneider, Rudi Matt, Gustav Diessl and the pilot Ernst Udet Walter Riml played also in Abenteuer im Engadin or S.O.S.
 Eisberg and showed his further talent for the film business in The White Ecstasy.

-Walter Riml played the tall carpenter "Fietje" from Hamburg together with his petite carpenter-partner "Tietje" Guzzi Lantschner, both in the traditional black carpenter costumes.
+Walter Riml played the tall carpenter "Fietje" from Hamburg together with his petite carpenter-partner "Tietje" Guzzi Lantschner, both in the traditional black woodworker costumes.
 Their ski acrobatic scenes became legendary until today.
 This film is also a favourite film for today's snowboarding generation because of the fabulous ski jumps.